How Much Do Golf Simulators Cost? – Quick Guide

 The cheapest ones include the OptiShot 2 and SLX MicroSim, but these are geared more towards entertainment than serious game improvement.

-Arguably the best entry-level golf simulator that is under $1000 is the Garmin Approach R10.
-It is compatible with the best simulator software, and it’s possible to achieve a fully loaded setup with it while still staying within the entry-level cost range.
+Three of the best entry-level golf simulators that cost under $1000 utilize the Garmin Approach R10, Rapsodo MLM2PRO, and Swing Caddie SC4.
+They are compatible with the best simulator software, and it’s possible to achieve a fully loaded setup with them while still staying within the entry-level cost range.

-Two of the best consumer-level golf simulators right now are the SkyTrak and Mevo Plus, which both start at around $2000.
+Two of the best consumer-level golf simulators right now are the SkyTrak Plus and Mevo Plus, both of which start at around $2000-$3000.

-Various simulator packages (with mats, nets, screens, etc.) are available with the SkyTrak and Mevo+ that can raise the price to $5000 or more.
-Many of the more affordable packages that cost less than $5000 use compact nets or screens made by The Net Return.
+Various simulator packages (with mats, nets, screens, etc.) are available with the ST+ and Mevo+ that can raise the price to $5000 or more.
+Many of the more affordable packages that cost less than $5000 use compact nets or standalone impact screens.

 Mid-Range